Tele-Bots/CovidBot/README.md

 ### Features:
 - [x] No hectic menus.
 Just send the command and get the stats instantly.
 - [x] Command menu to choose handy commands with no boring sub-command loops, as quick as unicorn.
+- [x] Top 15 states with most cases listed with `all` command.
 - [x] Case insensitive. `Pb`, `pb`, `pB`, `PuNJAb` all means Punjab.
 - [x] Indicates new cases.
-Indicase in brackets how many cases are new.
+Indicate in brackets how many cases are new.
 - [x] Supports State Codes.
 Send `JK` instead of Jammu and Kashmir.

 | Command       | Description                                                 | Status             | Example        |